frederic-perez/AmE-dictionary/data/dictionary.md

 __lightbulb moment__
 __lightermen__
 __lighthearted__
-__lighting rod__ _n_ __1__ A metallic conductor that is attached to a high point and leads to the ground; protects the building from destruction by lightning. __2__ :dart: Someone who is a frequent target of negative reactions and serves to distract attention from another. _The unpopular supervisor served as a lightning rod for the criticism that should have been aimed at management._
+__lightning rod__ _n_ :three: (lightning-rod) __1__ A metallic conductor that is attached to a high point and leads to the ground; protects the building from destruction by lightning. __2__ :dart: Someone who is a frequent target of negative reactions and serves to distract attention from another. _The unpopular supervisor served as a lightning rod for the criticism that should have been aimed at management._
-__lightning rod__
-__lightning-rod__
+__lightning__ _n_
 __like hell__
 __likelier__
 __likelihood__ _n_ :astonished: Probability.